johanjino/RISC-V_CPU/README.md

 Pipelined CPU:
 >First we organised a plan to work on the pipeline.
 Since many signals of the control were a little different, we decided to start the cpu from scratch with a whole new layout for `JAL` and `JALR`.
 Then I split the work block wise for each team member.
 My work on the data block can be seen on this commit [DATA BLOCK](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-8/commit/375bf9c398e8ee84a7ed605937615efabfd8449b).
 After all blocks were implemented I and Alvi then focused on verifying its functionality with the test program as well as the program provided by Professor Cheung.

+Data Cache:
+> At the last stage of the coursework completion, Alvi and I focused onto getting the reference program working on our CPU and doing all the necessary modifications needed, along with [memory mapping](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-8/commit/964a1a5a4888a8691a8b502089bb49957f80caae) our CPU designs according to the given [memory diagram](https://github.com/EIE2-IAC-Labs/Project_Brief/blob/main/reference/images/memory_map.jpg).
+I also worked on adding the byte instructions to the all the other branches as per the reference program needed [Byte Instructions and completed pipeline commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-8/commit/a468b3c8156f8d576b40a4a2a17dd5b9583473a0).
+At this stage, regular team meetings were done to update each other regarding our works and do the necessary helps and exchange of ideas for the benefit of the coursework success; several joint contributions were done at this stage.
+Shermaine and Clemen focused on the Data Cache implementation, and updated us on the findings and new learnings along the way.
+Also, recorded vidoes of the working CPU run on Vubuddy and uploaded them to the respective test folder `README.md` files [Video reference](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-8/commit/449be2e27a47f0c234e848158383e623e03dd9ea).
 ---

  **Clemen Kok**